Milton, MA - Everything you Want to Know

-Getting around the city is easy because most people bike or walk the area.
+Getting around Milton and back and forth to Boston proper is easy because most people bike or walk the area.
 The Massachusetts Bay Transportation Authority runs the public bus system in the community.
 The Ashmont–Mattapan High-Speed Line and a light rail running as part of the Red Line offer other ways to get around town.
 Residents can always use Interstate 93 or Massachusetts Routes 28 and 138 to commute to work or go to one of the nearby communities for a little rest and relaxation.

 Things to Do for Fun